otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript-1/README.md

 We will only be concerned with the first five primitive data types for now.
 We will not use BigInt and Symbol in this course.

+There are other types such as objects, arrays and functions, but these are not primitive data types.

 > Resource: <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures>

 ---